Dartmoor walks this way | News

 The Joys of Winter Walking

-I’ve spent one too many days gazing forlornly out at the lashing rain and cursing the jet stream (although I realise I shouldn’t complain too much as the house is warm and dry, and my surroundings unflooded).
+I&rsquo've spent one too many days gazing forlornly out at the lashing rain and cursing the jet stream (although I realize I shouldn’t complain too much as the house is warm and dry, and my surroundings unflooded).
 Then last Thursday a couple of intrepid German visitors were determined to spend the whole day walking on Dartmoor, so we spent over six hours walking in continuous rain through soggy peat and puddles, with just a lunch break in the cozy bar of the Cleave at Lustleigh to allow the outer layers to dry off a little.
-At the end of it, I felt a whole lot better than I would have done watching the weather through my office window, and made a resolution to embrace the elements more - whatever they might throw at me.
+At the end of it, I felt a whole lot better than I would have done watching the weather through my office window and made a resolution to embrace the elements more - whatever they might throw at me.

 More pictures here